 Moreover, I have a separate line of research on norms, stereotypes, and public opinion.
 I investigate how signals about social norms and counter-stereotypes affect people’s attitudes on issues such as abortion, gender equality, and LGBTQ rights.

 I am also working with Professors Pepper Culpepper and Taeku Lee on a project titled “BANK-LASH: Banks, Popular Backlash, and the Post-Crisis Politics of Financial Regulation,” funded by the European Research Council.
-We are conducting nationally representative panel surveys and survey experiments in six countries (Australia, France, Germany, Switzerland, the UK, and the US) to examine how different media frames on banking scandals affect voter behaviors and attitudes toward elites, financial regulation, and other sociopolitical issues.
+We have conducted nationally representative panel surveys and survey experiments in six countries (Australia, France, Germany, Switzerland, the UK, and the US) to examine how different media frames on bank scandals affect voter behaviors and attitudes toward elites, financial regulation, and other sociopolitical issues.
+You can check out our website here.